About OMAFRA-U of G Partnership

 The Partnership funds priority-driven research, training of Highly Qualified Personnel, knowledge mobilization and commercialization programs designed to meet the needs of Ontario's agri-food sectors and rural communities.
 Visit the funding programs section of our website to learn more about our programming.

 The Partnership provides funding for the Ontario Veterinary College's Health Sciences Centre, advanced clinical training, research and externships for students and the OVC's Centre for Public Health and Zoonoses.
-Learn more by visiting the Veterinary Clinical Education Program page.
+Learn more by visiting the Veterinary Capacity Program page.

 Every year the Partnership publishes an annual report detailing the activities, budgets, expenditures and performance measures for each of the Agreement's four program areas.
-These reports can be found on The Atrium or email Jean Knowlton to request a copy.
+These reports can be found on The Atrium, U of G's institutional repository of digital resources.